 Leasing is less expensive in the short-term, but more expensive long-term:

-Leasing will give you a lower monthly payment than the typical car loan.
+As you can see, leasing requires less out-of-pocket automobile expenses in the short-term.
 However, let’s suppose you buy your car and keep it for 11 years (the average age of a car on the road today).
-That means you would have five to eight years of no car payments.
+That means you would have eight years of no car payments.
 You would also receive some of your money back when you sell the car, which can then be used for the down payment on your next purchase.
 Alternatively, you will always have a payment if you lease.

 Leasing makes sense if…